raisinbran25/tonkatonka/index.md

 ---
 title: minesweeper
-layout: default
+layout:
 description:
 ---
 <!-- Style (CSS) implementation of the map. -->
 <style>
 /* class to create the map's container; uses CSS grid dsiplay to partition off buttons */ .map-container {
-    width: 500px; /* this width and height is specified for mobile devices by default */
+    width: 90%; /* this width and height is specified for mobile devices by default */
-    height: 500px;
+    height: 90%;
-    right: 50px;
+    right: 10%;

     display: grid;
     grid-template-columns: repeat(8, 1fr); /* fr is a special unit; learn more here: https://css-tricks.com/introduction-fr-css-unit/  */